Bowser: Characteristics

-Bowser is portrayed as the "King of the Koopas", anthropomorphic turtles that inhabit the world of the Mushroom Kingdom.
+Bowser is the King of the Koopas, anthropomorphic turtles that inhabit the world of the Mushroom Kingdom.
 Bowser differs greatly from the rest of the Koopa clan, which consists mainly of bipedal tortoises.
-He is characterized by a large, spiked turtle shell, horns, a draconic muzzle with fangs, taloned fingers, three clawed toes on each foot, red eyes and a shock of red hair.
-He is physically endowed with immense strength, is nearly indestructible, can breathe fire, and can jump very high for his large size.
-He is accomplished in black magic, thanks to which, depending on the game, he can teleport himself, summon objects, fly, generate a huge amount of electricity, use telekinesis, or metamorphose.
+He has a large, spiked turtle shell, horns, a draconic muzzle with fangs, taloned fingers, three clawed toes on each foot, red eyes, and a shock of red hair.
+He has immense physical strength, is nearly indestructible, can breathe fire, and can jump very high for his large size.
+He is accomplished in black magic for teleportation, summoning objects, flying, generating electricity, telekinesis, or metamorphosis.

-Bowser's physical size tends to vary from game to game.
-In most games, he towers over the majority of characters, but there are exceptions.
+Bowser's physical size varies and in most games, he towers over most characters.
 In Super Mario RPG, he stands only slightly taller than Mario.
-He is shown changing his size at will or through others' sorcery in games including Yoshi's Island, Super Mario Galaxy and Super Mario Galaxy 2.
+He changes his size at will or through others' sorcery in games including Yoshi's Island, Super Mario Galaxy, and Super Mario Galaxy 2.

 Bowser aspires to take over the Mushroom Kingdom and merge it with his own realm.
 He is infatuated with Princess Peach, and routinely kidnaps her as part of his plans for domination.
 Sometimes, he kidnaps Peach simply to lure Mario into a trap, but occasionally he hopes to marry her, such as in Super Mario Odyssey.
-The character's role in the franchise varies.
-He is typically the main antagonist in the main series, but in the RPG series, he sometimes works with the heroes to defeat a greater evil.
-The RPGs also portray Bowser in a more humorous light as a blustering, buffoonish bully with a hidden softer side.
+He is typically the central antagonist in the main series, but in the RPG series, he sometimes works with the heroes to defeat a greater evil.
+His personality is generally menacing and sinister, but he sometimes displays a more comical side as a blustering, buffoonish bully with some emotional vulnerability.
 He also cares for his minions.

-Bowser has a son, Bowser Jr., who helps his father kidnap Princess Peach.
-Bowser Jr.'s mother is unknown, as Bowser isn't yet officially confirmed as having a previous marriage.
 Originally in Super Mario Bros.
-3, Bowser was stated to be the father of the Koopalings with subsequent official sources adding that he was their biological father, but since their return in New Super Mario Bros.
+3, Bowser was stated to be the father of the Koopalings with subsequent official sources adding that he is their biological father, but since their return in New Super Mario Bros.
 Wii they have been referred to as Bowser's minions.
+Bowser Jr. was introduced as Bowser's son in the 2002 game Super Mario Sunshine.
 In a 2012 interview, Shigeru Miyamoto stated, "Our current story is that the seven Koopalings are not Bowser's children.
 Bowser's only child is Bowser Jr., and we do not know who the mother is."

 Appearances

-Bowser makes his debut appearance in the video game Super Mario Bros..
-He then appeared through all Super Mario games (with the exception of games such as Super Mario Land), as well as the Paper Mario series, the Yoshi series and the Mario & Luigi series.
+Bowser debuted in the video game Super Mario Bros..
+He then appeared through all Super Mario games (with the exception of games such as Super Mario Land), the Paper Mario series, the Yoshi series, and the Mario & Luigi series.